History of Northumbria: Anglo-Saxon era 450AD-866AD

 Much further south on the southern shores of Britain, the Saxons were settling and establishing new kingdoms like Essex, Sussex and Wessex, whilst a similar Germanic people called the Jutes were colonising Kent and the Isle of Wight.
-There was of course native British resistance to their attacks, but it is recorded that the Britons were heavily defeated by the Anglo-Saxon invaders at a Battle located at some identified spot called Mons Badonicus.
+There was of course native British resistance to their attacks and it is recorded that the Britons heavily defeated the Anglo-Saxon invaders at a Battle located at some identified spot called Mons Badonicus or Badon Hill.

 The early Anglo-Saxon period was undoubtedly an age of war and turmoil and our knowledge of this period is scanty.
 It is this early age of Anglo-Saxon invasion that is often associated with King Arthur, a Briton who is said to have fought against the Anglo-Saxons.
 He is reputed to have died in 537, perhaps on the Roman Wall, but little can be said of Arthur, since so little is known.
 He may not have existed at all.
 To give too much attention to a shadowy figure like Arthur, himself largely a creation of later Medieval writers would give a distorted and unreliable view of Anglo-Saxon history.
 It is largely the stuff of fiction and can cast doubt, quite wrongly, on the whole Anglo-Saxon period that follows.
 The so called 'Age of Arthur' is one period of British history about which we know very, very little and yet so much has been written, perhaps because it stretches the imaginations of writers.